2024 Annual Enrollment: October 23 – November 3

 • Change your medical, dental, vision or supplemental health coverage for next year.

-• Review and update your life insurance elections and beneficiaries.
+• Review and update your Unum life insurance elections and beneficiaries.

-• Confirm or update your tobacco status to avoid the annual $600 Tobacco Use Surcharge.
-If you enroll in one of Stryker's medical plans, you must complete the Tobacco Use Affidavit every year indicating the tobacco use status for you and your covered spouse/domestic partner (if applicable).
+• Complete the Tobacco Use Affidavit, which will determine whether you will pay the annual $600 Tobacco Use Surcharge.
+If you enroll in one of Stryker’s medical plans, you must complete the Tobacco Use Affidavit every year indicating the tobacco use status for you and your covered spouse/domestic partner (if applicable).

 Provide documentation (if applicable)